The Genesis Flood

 Though the waters had receded, Noah felt it was still not safe to disembark.
 There still must have been a lot of water on the surface of the earth.

 The dry land was perhaps barren, forbidding, desolate.
-It was a lifeless earth.
-Noah and his family surely must have possessed a sense of eeriness in the thought.
+It was a lifeless earth, covered with dead and rotting carcasses.
+Noah and his family must have possessed a sense of eeriness.

 Fifty-seven days later, 371 days after the Genesis flood began, Noah and his family left the ark and encountered the New World.
 In all, they had been in the ark a grand total of 53 weeks, or 371 days.